oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

 - Also, When the target kind is **'notifications'** the value for formatted messages parameter is set to **'true'** as default.
 Its set to **'false'** only when the source is 'streaming'.

-- During export of connectors, The terraform plan will show log-sources ordering as changes and it rearranges the order for log-sources for that service connector if source/target kind is logging.
+- After executing tf_import_commands during export of service connectors, the terraform plan will show log-sources ordering as changes and it rearranges the order for log-sources for that service connector if source/target kind is logging.
+This can be ignored and you can proceed with terraform apply.

  ![image](https://github.com/oracle-devrel/cd3-automation-toolkit/assets/103548537/1005724e-ac03-4b45-8e3d-480c8826d065)